JonathanCrt/INFO_Geomatic/Architecture_SIG_ol/descartes/readme.md

 What was done ....

-## Interactive web map
+## An Interactive web map...

-Initial projections  :
+This map display the "Cité Descartes" with the following layers :
  * autopartage -> EPSG:2154
  * batiments -> EPSG:4326
  * highway -> EPSG:4326